karansthr/Playlist-Length/README.md

 you may add above line of code in ~/.zshrc or ~/.bashrc etc. to repeat above step every time a terminal is opened.

-To get length of all the videos in a directory, use following command
+To get length of all the videos in a directory, Give the path to directory as arguement
 ```
-$ playlistlen -p path_to_directory
+$ playlistlen path_to_directory
 ```

 or use following command for current directory